jukofyork/qlora-pipe-lite/docs/ControlAdapters.md

 ### What are Control Adapters?

-Control Adapters are a parameter-efficient fine-tuning method that provides **multiplicative control** over LLM behavior.
+Control Adapters are a parameter-efficient fine-tuning method that provides **multiplicative control** over LLM behaviour.
 Unlike additive methods like LoRA that add `W + BA` to weights, Control Adapters apply multiplicative transformations to the residual delta (the change produced by decoder layers) of the form `(I + Q diag(λ) Q^T) × delta` (ie: parameterised as a [spectral decomposition of a real symmetric matrix](https://en.wikipedia.org/wiki/Eigendecomposition_of_a_matrix#Real_symmetric_matrices)).

+### Development and Motivation

+Control Adapters evolved through several iterations to address fundamental challenges with multiplicative interventions in language models:

+The initial concept was a "multiplicative LoRA" using general transformations `(I + AB^T) × delta`, but this proved too unconstrained and destabilised models.
+Adding bidirectional control with separate positive/negative classes helped, but using negated gradients for the negative class caused training instability due to the unbounded nature of maximising cross-entropy loss.

+Early approaches explored first-order Neumann series approximations `(I - AB^T) × delta` for inverse transformations, but required keeping eigenvalues within a narrow range (`|λ| < 0.3`) for mathematical validity, making regularisation difficult.
+General factorisations like `Q diag(λ) P^T` offered more flexibility but disrupted critical model behaviours like end-of-line handling.

+The current approach using symmetric matrices `Q diag(λ) Q^T` with log-parameterisation `λ = exp(S) - 1` emerged as the solution, balancing expressive power with the constraints necessary for stable language model training.

 ### Key Features

-- **Bidirectional Control**: Forward transformations (class `+1`) and mathematically principled inverse transformations (class `-1`) using the same parameters
+- **Bidirectional Control**: Forward transformations (class `+1`) and inverse transformations (class `-1`) using the same parameters
-- **Class-Conditional**: Different behavior based on control classes (`+1`, `-1`); dataset-level `class 0` is a randomized regularizer (mapped to `±1` at preprocessing)
+- **Class-Conditional**: Different behaviour based on control classes (`+1`, `-1`)
+- **Randomised Regularisation**: Datasets assigned to class `0` are mapped randomly to class `±1` during preprocessing
 - **Parameter Efficient**: Only `r×(H+1)` parameters per transformed layer (where `H` is hidden size, `r` is rank)
 - **Multiplicative**: Transformations scale proportionally with activation magnitude

 ### When to Use Control Adapters

 **Ideal for:**

-- Behavioral steering (tone, style, personality, prose)
+- Behavioural steering (tone, style, personality, prose)
-- Bidirectional learning (enhance/suppress behaviors using the same model)
+- Bidirectional learning (enhance/suppress behaviours using the same model)
-- "Unlearning" specific behaviors
+- "Unlearning" specific behaviours
 - Scenarios requiring precise control reversal

 **Consider alternatives for:**

 - General instruction following (use LoRA)
 - Simple domain adaptation (use LoRA)
+- Learning new concepts or knowledge (use full fine-tuning)

 ### Relationship to Control Vectors

-Control Adapters are conceptually similar to [Control Vectors](https://github.com/jukofyork/control-vectors), which also steer model behavior by intervening in the residual stream.
+Control Adapters are conceptually similar to [Control Vectors](https://github.com/jukofyork/control-vectors), which also steer model behaviour by intervening in the residual stream.
 However:

-- **Control Vectors**: Compute steering directions analytically using eigenvector analysis.
-Multiple vectors can interfere when applied simultaneously.
+- **Control Vectors**: Compute steering directions analytically using eigenvector analysis of the symmetrised cross-covariance matrix.
+Applied via additive combination, where multiple vectors can interfere when used simultaneously.
 - **Control Adapters**: Learn steering transformations through gradient-based training.
 More forgiving for "fuzzy" criteria like writing style.
 The `Q` matrix learns a task-specific subspace while `S` parameters provide per-direction scaling effects.
-- **Complementary usage**: Control Vectors provide (additive) translation components while Control Adapters provide (multiplicative) linear transformation components, enabling full affine transformations when used together.
+- **Complementary usage**: Control Vectors provide additive translation while Control Adapters provide multiplicative scaling along learned directions.
+Together they enable richer intervention patterns than either method alone.

 ## Mathematical Foundation